-It is important in that pupils have a voice and are listened to as valued members of the school community.
+It is important in that pupils have a voice and are listened to as valued members of the school community and in line with our UNICEF Rights Respecting Schools commitment.
 Central to this concept is the idea that all pupils will be supported to raise any concerns they may have about the school, will be listened to, and can be assured that the staff team will act on these concerns to achieve resolution.
 Pupils placed in the school have a variety of options when wanting to raise a concern and these include the following:

 - Group meetings

 - Tutor time

-- 1:1 with a member of teaching staff at any time
+- 1:1 with a member of school staff at any time

 - School Council

-- To a member of staff in the residential home, who can then bring the concern to the school - To any other professional involved in the life of the child, and who can then advocate on their behalf
+- To a member of staff in their residential home, who can then bring the concern to the school - To any other professional involved in the life of the child, and who can then advocate on their behalf